 She was both loved and loathed.

-Although Nefertiti and Akhenaten governed over Ancient Egypt at a time of unprecedented wealth, their new religion unsettled the empire.
+Although Nefertiti and Akhenaten governed Ancient Egypt at a time of unprecedented wealth, their new religion unsettled the empire.
 As queen, Nefertiti was loved by some for her charisma and grace.
-However, she was also largely hated because of her active leadership in Akhenaten's sun-oriented religion.
+However, she was also largely hated because of her important religious role in the Aten cult.

 Nefertiti possibly ruled as pharaoh after her husband's death.

 The circumstances surrounding Nefertiti's death are a mystery, as her name disappears from the historical record at about the 12th year of Akhenaten's 17-year reign.
 A popular theory suggests that Nefertiti abandoned her old title at that point and became an official co-regent under the name of Neferneferuaten.